jonahlipsky/dhamma-dhara-app/questions_and_answers.md

 ### Frontend
 - Do we want to save selected information between sessions?
 Sort of the 'last state viewed'?
   - Answer: This is a nice to have.
+- How do we represent parent locations in frontend state?
+  - Answer: Include parent locations and have each item have a parent_location_id